 I know I’m probably losing some of you here.
 Everyone drinks.
 Especially in advertising.
 Especially writers.
 But I assure you, I’m fine with abstinence.
 I drank enough over ten years to satisfy most anyone for their lifetime.
 If you’re out there thinking “He can’t hold his liquor” – that’s just silly.
 I could hold my liquor.
 A lot of it.
 More than you.
 And that was the problem.
 As for anyone who thinks I fear alcohol – wrong again.
 My wife drinks.
 Hell, I encourage her to drink.
 She doesn’t have DNA that turns her into a self-absorbed monster when she drinks.
 I don’t fear alcohol, I respect it.
 And as for anyone who thinks I’m a religious nut because I heard the voice of God in my head – I’m anti-religion.
 Not in a belligerent way, but rather that I think that by its nature, religion is more exclusive than inclusive.
 Yes, I spend time on my knees every day giving thanks for a new chance in life and I try to live my life by acknowledging my conscience, but I don’t push agendas.
 I’m just a guy who was extremely lucky.
 By the grace of God, I have been delivered from the bondage of alcoholism for a life that I couldn’t even imagine back when I was drinking.
 My father and grandfather weren’t so lucky.

-I started this day off the way I’ve started every day for the past twenty-one years – by rolling from my bed onto my knees to say a simple prayer:
+I started this day off the way I’ve started every day for the past twenty-two years – by rolling from my bed onto my knees to say a simple prayer:

 God grant me the serenity to accept the things I cannot change, the courage to change the things I can and the wisdom to know the difference.